Rakodashi/Rakodashi/README.md

 ✨ I’m interested in Front-End, Web Dev, Computer Science, programming in HTML, CSS, JavaScript, React, Python, C, SQL, and some others.

 🌱 I’m currently getting deeper into the React Framework, SEO and other webdev related subjects.
-I've also been studying the Harvard's CS50 Intruduction to Computer Science, and Introduction to programming with Python courses.
+I've been studying the Harvard's CS50 Intruduction to Computer Science, and Introduction to programming with Python courses.
 I've also completed a 10-day Intensive Coding Course at Alura building projects.

 <div>
   <a href="https://github.com/Rakodashi">